pvalls/raspberry-pi-4-plex-server-guide/README.md

 	`$ cd /usr/local/bin`

-6. Change ownership and execution of the downloaded plexdrive file
+6. Change ownership and execution rights of the downloaded plexdrive file

 	`$ sudo chown root:root /usr/local/bin/plexdrive`

 	`$ sudo chmod 755 /usr/local/bin/plexdrive`

-7. Create root direcotry and run plexdrive to mount the plexdrive virtual file system volume.
+7. Create root directory and run plexdrive to mount the plexdrive virtual file system volume.

 	`$ mkdir /mnt/plexdrive/`
 	`$ /usr/local/bin/plexdrive mount /mnt/plexdrive/`

 	You will be promted to enter your google drive API remote *client_id* and *secret* and to follow a link to get your google authorization code.
 The dialog looks like this:
 	![](imgs/screenshot2.jpg)
+	Congratulations, you have succesfully configured a virtual filesystem

 ### 7. Configure your Plex Media Server libraries to read from the plexdrive directory